marmiksp/unix_File_Explorer/readme.md

 It is able to handle text rendering if the terminal window is resized.

+##Normal mode:
+Normal mode is the default mode of your application.
+It should have the following functionalities -
+1. Display a list of directories and files in the current folder
+a.
+Every file in the directory should be displayed on a new line with the following attributes for each file - i.
+File Name
+ii.
+File Size
+iii.
+Ownership (user and group) and Permissions iv.
+Last modified
+b.
+The file explorer should show entries “.” and “..” for current and parent directory respectively
+c.
+The file explorer should handle scrolling in the case of vertical overflow using keys k & l.
+d.
+User should be able to navigate up and down in the file list using the corresponding up and down arrow keys2.
+Open directories and files When enter key is pressed -
+a.
+Directory - Clear the screen and navigate into the directory and show the directory contents as specified in point 1
+b.
+File - Open the file in vi editor
+3. Traversal
+a.
+Go back - Left arrow key should take the user to the previously visited directory
+b.
+Go forward - Right arrow key should take the user to the next directory
+c.
+Up one level - Backspace key should take the user up one level
+d.
+Home - h key should take the user to the home folder (the folder where the application was started)

 #### Points

 - In Normal Mode I am Showing 14 files at a time in a window and if thare are more than 14 files then we already have functionality of Verticle Overflow Scrolling Function.